-An option for myopia control
+An option for managing myopia

 Another remarkable aspect of orthokeratology is the evidence emerging that it slows and possibly even halts completely the progression of short-sightedness in young eyes.
 Orthokeratology has been shown to be a viable option for correcting vision as well as slowing the development of myopia in the future.
 This claim has been reinforced by results in many clinical studies, follow-up studies and retrospective reviews of cases.
 Click here for more information on myopia control.

 Fitting procedure and professional fees for orthokeratology

 The first step in orthokeratology treatment is to undergo a normal comprehensive initial consultation.
 Our normal fee of $88.70 is charged for this 30-40 minute visit and usually attracts a Medicare rebate.
 This involves establishing your baseline prescription as well as conducting thorough internal and external examinations of the eye to assess the health of structures such as the cornea (the clear tissue at the front of the eye), the eyelids that secrete vital tear oils, and the retina.

 At the initial visit corneal topography also is performed to very accurately measure in detail the shape of the cornea, which is essential for orthokeratology as the procedure requires frequent "before and after" comparisons of corneal shape and curvature.
 The fee for performing topography is an additional $44.35, for which there is no rebate from Medicare and usually none from private health insurance.
 Following these procedures we are in a position to discuss your suitability for orthokeratology and provide alternatives if you are not suitable for this therapy.